 - Establish a comprehensive framework for internal control that includesall five essential components identified by the COSO (control environment, risk assessment, control activities, information and communication, and monitoring);

 - Ensure that each component of internal control is functioning in a manner consistent withall relevant principles; and

 - Ensure that the various components complement one another and operate together effectively.

-Furthermore, the GFOA commits itself to providing additional guidance, as needed, on the practical application of the COSO guidance to state and local governments.
+Furthermore, GFOA commits itself to providing additional guidance, as needed, on the practical application of the COSO guidance to governments.

 This best practice was previously titled Establishing a Comprehensive Framework for Internal Control.